dreamPathsProjekt/training-code/go_intro_guide/README.md

   - `pkg` contains publicly exposed & reusable code (functions, structs)
   - `internal` contains privately used code [https://dave.cheney.net/2019/10/06/use-internal-packages-to-reduce-your-public-api-surface](https://dave.cheney.net/2019/10/06/use-internal-packages-to-reduce-your-public-api-surface)
   - `internal/` is a special directory name recognised by the go tool which will prevent one package from being imported by another unless both share a common ancestor.
+  - You can only declare a method with a __receiver whose type is defined in the same package as the method__.
+You cannot declare a method with a receiver whose type is defined in another package (which includes the built-in types such as int, func etc.).
+This is the reason why built-in types (primitives etc.) have to be __wrapped in a custom type__, to write receiver methods.
+    - The reason is that if you could define methods on other packages' types, you could modify the behavior of other packages.
+This is because the method set of a given type can have an effect on how values of that type are used.

 #### Deeper: Variables/Functions/Slices/Types